MEDomics-UdeS/MEDomics-UdeS-website/content/en/post/2022-09-01-hakima-permis/index.md

   - Simon Giard-Leroux
 ---

-Félicitations à [Hakima Laribi]({{< relref "/authors/hakima-laribi" >}}) d'avoir reçu officiellement son permis d'études lui permettant de faire un doctorat avec nous dans le laboratoire MEDomics UdeS!
+Congratulations to [Hakima Laribi]({{< relref "/authors/hakima-laribi" >}}) for officially receiving her Ph.
+D. study permit!

-Bonne chance à la future Docteure Laribi dans cette grande épopée qui débute!
+Good luck to the future Doctor Laribi in this great epic that is starting!